-The Amtryke Program is most popular mission-based project among AMBUCS chapters (over 90%) for good reason.
+The Amtryke Program is the most popular mission-based project among AMBUCS chapters (over 90%) for good reason.
 It gives chapter members boundless opportunities to serve and to personally witness lives tangibly changed by chapter fundraising efforts.
 Chapters who take part in the program have found it to be a great vehicle to gain community support and publicity.

 Amtryke Year.
-It can seem really intimidating at first but when you break it down, running your chapter Amtryke program is just a three or four step process: Evaluation Day (which will give you your fundraising goal), Fundraising, and Tryke Build/Giveaway Day.
+It can seem really intimidating at first but when you break it down, running your chapter Amtryke program is just a three or four step process: Evaluation Day (which will give you your fundraising goal), Fundraising and Tryke Build/Giveaway Day.
 Your chapter can cycle through this process as many times as you have capacity for.
 Maybe just once or twice a year or maybe quarterly.
 Whatever works for your chapter.

 Chapter Wish List.
 Many chapters are unable to fundraise fast enough to keep up with the local demand for Amtrykes.
 Don’t panic, that’s totally normal.
 Most chapters end up keeping their own chapter wish list.

-The ARC has an Access database you can use or you can keep the information another way.
 There are several Required Documents that the recipient’s parent/guardian and the recipient’s physical or occupational therapist will need to fill out and return to you.
 You would enter the information on the forms into your database and then fill the wishes as funding becomes available.
 The Required Documents are updated frequently so please download a new copy at least every 6 months or so.

 We strongly recommend that your chapter collects this paperwork from every recipient as a legal precaution (it includes a liability waiver and an image-use waiver).
 Please also consult our Improper Sexual Conduct Policy for further risk management tips.